sass/sass/accepted/module-system.changes.md

 * Imported forwarded members now take precedence over members that were defined in the local file prior to the `@import`.

+* Modules can now extend CSS from modules they forward but do not use.

 * Describe how to resolve built-in global functions and mixins.

 ## Draft 5